-Less than half of Poles, Slovaks and Hungarians think homosexuality should be accepted, study shows - Kafkadesk
+Less than half of Poles, Slovaks and Hungarians think homosexuality should be accepted, study shows

 These results appear to confirm previous studies, which indicated a rising level of tolerance towards homosexuality in Slovakia, Poland and Hungary, and a drop in neighbouring Czech Republic.

-Taking into account respondents who didn’t answer or didn’t know, people explicitly opposed to homosexuality being accepted by society also made up less than half of respondents in Slovakia (46%), Poland (42%) and Hungary (39%) – with no clear majority emerging either way.
+Taking into account respondents who didn’t answer or didn’t know, people explicitly opposed to homosexuality being accepted by society also made up less than half of respondents among Slovaks (46%), Poles (42%) and Hungarians (39%) – with no clear majority emerging either way.

 Generational divide remains an important faultline in all surveyed countries.
 In the Czech Republic (75%), Hungary (65%), Slovakia (61%) and Poland (60%), a majority of young respondents aged 18-29 thought society should accept homosexuality.